red5pro/streaming-html5/src/page/test/publishStreamManagerProxyTranscoder/README.md

-# Publishing RTC Streams over stream manager proxy multi origin request
+# Publishing RTC Streams over stream manager transcode request

 The streammanager WebRTC proxy is a communication layer built inside streammanager web application which allows it to act as a proxy gateway for webrtc publishers / subscribers.
 The target use case of this communication layer is to facilitate a secure browser client to be able to connect to a "unsecure" remote websocket endpoint for consuming WebRTC services offered by Red5pro.